pymupdf/PyMuPDF/docs/textpage.rst

 *(New in version 1.16.0):* *"color"* is the text color encoded in sRGB (int) format, e.g. 0xFF0000 for red.
 There are functions for converting this integer back to formats (r, g, b) (PDF with float values from 0 to 1) :meth:`sRGB_to_pdf`, or (R, G, B), :meth:`sRGB_to_rgb` (with integer values from 0 to 255).

-*(New in v1.18.5):* *"ascender"* and *"descender"* are font properties, provided relative to fontsize 1.
+*(New in v1.18.5):* *"ascender"* and *"descender"* are font properties, provided relative to :data:`fontsize` 1.
 Note that descender is a negative value.
 The following picture shows the relationship to other values and properties.

 .. image:: images/img-asc-desc.*
    :scale: 60